 Important: Adding a resource to a team includes them on the projects the Team is (or will be) assigned to.
 Also, keep in mind that you will assign the Team to a project and apply forecasts values to the Team and not all of the individual resources.
 As a result, this forecast is applied to each team member based on their percent allocated to the Team.

-See “Understanding Resource/Team Allocation Percentages” below the image for more details on how resource and team assignments work together.
+Here are more details on how resource and team assignments work together:

 The DAvail field represents the availability of the resource to the team.
 So, if you put .8, you are planning for the resource to work 80% on team activities and 20% on either another team or direct project work.
-The system will track that resource’s overall workload, across team work and non-team work.
+The system will track that resource’s overall workload, across team-based work and non-team-based work.

 As an example: